Training the Brain: Neuropolicy, Education, and Rhetoric

 Current research projects examine the rhetorical effects of scientific abstracts in neuroscience publications.
 In “Mapping the Intrinsic Structure of Cognitive Neuroscience,” we are pursuing a quantitative (coding) assessment of the rhetorical language used in recent peer-reviewed neuroscience journals.
 In this work we make use of social networking analyses to investigate the relationship between theoretical, anatomical, and descriptive categories and ultimately how these may vary depending on the article in which they appear (manuscript currently under review).

 Can crafting stories about the illness experience help patients with chronic conditions?
-This project sought to answer this question through an eight-week writing workshop for women with diabetes in North Carolina.
-Participants learned techniques of narrative writing and compose illness essays centered on the experience of living with a long-term health condition.
-The research team is now analyzing this archive to narrative analysis using concepts drawn from literary and rhetorical theory, narratology, and computational discourse analysis.
-Using biomedical and social scientific assessments (A1C blood test for average glucose levels, Diabetes Empowerment Scale) we will work across methods and disciplines to explore qualitative and statistical correlations between narrative elements and health outcomes.
-Our initial funding comes from a $25,000 FIRE grant [Fostering Inter-disciplinary Research Explorations] awarded by UNC’s Vice Chancellor for Research.
+How can dance-based movement encourage people with diabetes to develop self-efficacy?
+This series of projects sought to answer these questions through workshop-based interventions that draw on humanities concepts.
+The research team is now analyzing study results using concepts drawn from literary and rhetorical theory, narratology, and phenomenology.
+Our initial comes from a $25,000 FIRE grant [Fostering Inter-disciplinary Research Explorations] awarded by UNC’s Vice Chancellor for Research and an Undergraduate Strike Team grant.
 See more at the HHIVE Lab website.

 The Genre Project